Ced30/GGL-Documentation/API/GGL_instance/parent_GGL_label.md

 # Class parent_GGL_label

-This class displays a label at it's position and is not interactable with by the user.
+A static object which displays a label at it's position and is not interactable with by the user.

 # Relevant Methods